Sufficientness postulates for measure-valued P\'{o}lya urn sequences

 \section{Abstract}

-In a recent paper, the authors studied the distribution properties of a class of exchangeable processes, called measure-valued \Polya urn sequences, which arise as the observation process in a generalized urn sampling scheme.
-Here we provide three results in the form of ``sufficientness'' postulates that characterize their predictive distributions.
-In particular, we show that exchangeable measure-valued \Polya urn sequences are the unique exchangeable models for which the predictive distributions are a mixture of the marginal distribution and an average of some probability kernels evaluated at past observation.
+In a recent paper, the authors studied the distribution properties of a class of exchangeable processes, called measure-valued \Polya sequences (MVPS), which arise as the observation process in a generalized urn sampling scheme.
+Here we present several results in the form of ``sufficientness'' postulates that characterize their predictive distributions.
+In particular, we show that exchangeable MVPSs are the unique exchangeable models whose predictive distributions are a mixture of the marginal distribution and the average of a probability kernel evaluated at past observation.
 When the latter coincides with the empirical measure, we recover a well-known result for the exchangeable model with a Dirichlet process prior.
-The other two sufficientness postulates consider the case when the state space is finite.
+In addition, we provide a ``pure'' sufficientness postulate for exchangeable MVPSs that does not assume a particular analytic form for the predictive distributions.
+Two other sufficientness postulates consider the case when the state space is finite.